BMW GS series: Parallel-twin cylinder models

 Although it is made with the same capacity engine as the F800GS, the F650GS produces a lower power output of 52 kW and torque of 75 Nm.
-This detuned engine can be further restricted to 25 kW to satisfy European regulations involving restricted licenses for young or new riders.
-It has a single 300 mm disc at the front with optional ABS.
-It has a lower seat height of 820 mm.
+This model therefore began the practice of the model name not necessarily coinciding with the actual engine capacity.
+This detuned engine could be further restricted to 25 kW, which made it possible to meet then-current regulations for European restricted licenses.